lukaskuzmiak/Marlin/README.md

    - Ideally it can be a child class of the actual display class?
    - Put it in e.g., Marlin/src/feature/chipshover/cs_tft.[cpp,h]
  - The X/Y/Z positioners feature an optical endstop as well for more precise homing - let's see if it can be utilized

+## Building, Uploading, Development

+## Locally

+ - Build with `pio run`
+ - Upload with `pio run -t upload`
+ - Clean with `pio run -t clean`
+ - Verbose build with `pio run -v`

+## Dev Container

+ - Install `ms-vscode-remote.remote-containers` in your VSCode and follow the official [Installing Marlin (VSCode devcontainer)](https://marlinfw.org/docs/basics/install_devcontainer_vscode.html) documentation.

+ - Use "Dev Containers: Open Folder in Container..." command in VSCode.

+ - Use the nice PIO buttons on the bottom of VSCode to build, upload, etc.

 # Original Marlin README below